Camillien Houde Way, Montreal

 Wider Sidewalks Now video opening image

-In 2020, the Avenue Road Safety Coalition made a video to illustrate the safety issues posed by the narrow sidewalks in the 6-lane section of Avenue Rd. between Bloor Street and St. Clair Avenue.
+The Avenue Road Safety Coalition made a video in 2020 to illustrate the safety issues posed by the narrow sidewalks in the 6-lane section of Avenue Rd. between Bloor Street and St. Clair Avenue.
 We spoke to many residents, business owners and local residents’ association members about the problems and potential solutions.

 Read more